Henry Lowe (scientist)

-Dr. Henry Isaac Clore Lowe (born April 9, 1939) is a Jamaican scientist, philanthropist and businessperson.His career began in academia where he worked at College of Art, Science, and Technology (CAST) for 16 years, before entering public life by joining the Ministry of Energy.
+Dr. Henry Isaac Clore Lowe OJ OD (born April 9, 1939) is a Jamaican scientist, philanthropist and businessperson.
+His career began in academia where he worked at College of Art, Science, and Technology (CAST) for 16 years, before entering public life by joining the Ministry of Energy.
 He now owns and manages a variety of businesses in the health industry.

 Early life and education

 Henry Lowe was born on April 9, 1939, in St. Andrew, Jamaica.
 His family was "far from being wealthy" and were devout Catholics.
 His father David was a Cabinet Member and his mother Josephine was a part-time tailor and a homemaker.
 Lowe was the fourth of ten children.
-At 4 years old Lowe was enrolled at the Woods' infant school.
+At four years old Lowe was enrolled at the Woods' infant school.
 Though it was located on Metcalfe Road, a neighborhood which was considered affluent at the time, his school hosted its classes in sheds behind a house.
 Lowe attended primary school in Port Maria and later attended Excelsior High School.

 Lowe was accepted into the University of the West Indies in 1959 with scholarship, where he graduated with a bachelor of Science and Honours degrees in natural science.
 Lowe obtained a Master's in Pharmaceutical and Medicinal chemistry from the University of Sydney and his Ph.D. at Manchester University.
 To both universities Lowe was awarded a British commonwealth scholarship becoming "the first Jamaican, and maybe the only one ever, to be awarded two commonwealth Scholarships".
 He pursued post-doctoral studies at the Bolton Institute of Technology, the Massachusetts Institute of Technology and Harvard University.